2023 24 Hours of Daytona: Night

 The No. 01 Cadillac moved into the lead just before the 16th hour.
 The No. 6 Porsche suffered a high-speed spin in the infield section, causing damage to the bodywork of the car and costing it several laps in repair.
 Issues also hit the No. 31 Whelen Engineering Cadillac, as suspension damage sidelined the car for over 30 minutes.
 By sunrise, the battle for the overall lead was between the No. 01 Cadillac and the No. 60 Acura.
 The No. 35 TDS Racing Oreca took the lead of LMP2, while the battle between the No. 33 and No. 17 in LMP3 continued.
 In GTs, the No. 79 retained the lead of GTD Pro, while the No. 57 Winward Racing Mercedes moved to the lead of the GTD.
-The No. 23 Heart of Racing Team Aston Martin fell out of the fight for the GTD Pro lead after suffering susepnsion damage.
+The No. 23 Heart of Racing Team Aston Martin fell out of the fight for the GTD Pro lead after suffering suspension damage.